daviduhlir/ai-assistant-chat/README.md

 # AssistantChat

-The `AssistantChat` class provides a framework for managing interactions with OpenAI's chat API.
+The `AssistantChat` class provides a framework for managing interactions with AI chat APIs.
 It supports dynamic method registration, structured prompts, and execution of system-level actions based on assistant responses.
-This class is designed to facilitate seamless communication with OpenAI's models while allowing for extensibility through custom callable methods.
+This class is designed to facilitate seamless communication with AI models while allowing for extensibility through custom callable methods.

 ---